Edited by Elodi Troskie

 Shop in via del Corso

-As the capital of one of the most fashion focused countries in the world, it’s no surprise that Rome has an incredible shopping scene.
+As the capital of one of the most fashion-focused countries in the world, it’s no surprise that Rome has an incredible shopping scene.
 The most dynamic shopping street in Rome is via del Corso, one of the longest streets in the city.
-Located in the heart of the city centre, via del Corso is right in the middle of all the action of Roma Centro.
-You’ll find international brands like H&M, Zara and Adidas, luxury boutiques and designer labels like Gucci, Saint Laurent and Valentino.
+Located in the heart of the city center, via del Corso is right in the middle of all the action of Roma Centro.
+You’ll find international brands like H&M, Zara, and Adidas, luxury boutiques, and designer labels like Gucci, Saint Laurent, and Valentino.
 The traditional Italian architecture of the buildings will make it difficult to believe they house such modern enterprises.
-The shops in this avenue are mostly quite high-end, but even if you’re not planning on buying anything, treat yourself to a stroll through this bustling neighbourhood.
-Or have a glass of wine on a terrace cafe while admiring the fashion forward night-time shoppers and enjoying the music of local street performers.
+The shops in this avenue are mostly quite high-end, but even if you’re not planning on buying anything, treat yourself to a stroll through this bustling neighborhood.
+Or have a glass of wine on a terrace cafe while admiring the fashion-forward night-time shoppers and enjoying the music of local street performers.